-This test mode should be used when adjusting or tuning the gas safety shut off/control valve on the MFD & VELOX series boilers and water heaters.
+This test mode should be used when adjusting or tuning the gas safety shut off/control valve on the VELOX series boilers.

 NOTE: Proper water flow should be established before performing any combustion adjustments to ensure the appliance doesn't short-cycle or overheat.